 Michelle Sims is the Director of Marketing for the National Human Services Assembly.
-In her role, she oversees most all marketing and communications activities in the organization relating to any program, initiative, or event that the National Assembly is a part of.
+In her role, she oversees the marketing and communications activities in the organization relating to any program, initiative, or event that the National Assembly is a part of.
 Michelle is responsible for marketing activities ranging from social media administration, to website maintenance and content generation, to graphic design and marketing collateral, and more.
 She is a core part of the team that runs the National Assembly’s group purchasing program, PurchasingPoint®, providing marketing expertise and guidance to the program.
 She also joins the leadership team for a number of high-level strategy and operations initiatives, and leads major marketing projects, such as the recent website redesign and an ongoing CRM development project.

 Originally from Indianapolis, Indiana, Michelle relocated to the DC-area in 2014 to pursue a career in nonprofits, where she joined the team at the National Assembly as Marketing Manager for PurchasingPoint®.
 Previously, Michelle worked in higher education and for-profit small business in a variety of marketing and operations roles.
 She comes to the nonprofit sector with over 13 years of experience in marketing, graphic design, and business management.